 Third, from that self-confidence stance, at least on matters of import to you, use strong collaborative dialogue skills.
 Show that you have heard your partner’s viewpoint and then persist until you have succeeding in conveying your viewpoint as well.
 Remind yourself that most narcissists can and do listen, even with empathy, when they experience the person with whom they are talking as having greater power.

-Gina felt great relief once she made a decision to be free of having to interact with Jonathan when he went into his uninterested, unsympathetic, and increasingly angry mode.
+Gina felt great relief once she made a decision to no longer interact with Jonathan when he went into his uninterested, unsympathetic, and increasingly angry mode.
 She chose a quiet time to explain to Jonathan her decision.
-Any time from this point forward that she was tactfully expressing her viewpoint, if Jonathan blocked her from voicing her concerns by getting dismissive or angry, she would quietly stand up and walk out of the room.
-And then she did it.
-Multiple times.
+Any time, from this point forward, that she was tactfully expressing her viewpoint, if Jonathan blocked her from voicing her concerns by getting dismissive or angry, she would quietly stand up and walk out of the room.
+Then she did it—multiple times.

 With his wife now the pack leader, Jonathan settled down.
 He listened to Gina as he had when they had first been courting.
 He did far less negating of whatever she said.
 He ended his former insistence that he always was right and she was wrong.
 Now, Jonathan showed his wife only his charming best self.
 He even had begun, as when they first met, asking questions to elicit her perspectives.
 The word "But..." seemed to be dying out of his vocabulary.
 It was being replaced by "Yes..." and "What do you think about ....?"

 The outcome?
 Gina and Jonathan have become best friends again.
 Gina can relax at home and enjoy Jonathan's charming sides.
-If Jonathan slips back into narcissistic dialogue mode, Gina exits the room Mostly though, Gina is happier and Jonathan seems happier as well.
-Phew.
+If Jonathan slips back into narcissistic dialogue mode, Gina exits the room.
+Mostly though, Gina is happier and Jonathan seems happier as well.

-The moral of the story: Interacting with a narcissist, you need to stay strong.
-Not aggressive; just strong in self-confidence.
+The moral of the story?
+In interacting with a mild to moderately severe narcissist, you need to stay strong.
+Not aggressive—just strong in self-confidence.
 Protect yourself.
-Expect to be heard.
-And you never know what might emerge.
+Upgrade your skills for cooperative dialogue to build your self-confidence.
+Then expect to be heard.
+You never know what might emerge.
 The most overlooked sign of narcissism may—or may not—melt away!